<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2679161&amp;fmt=gif">

 St Barths is a holiday destination par excellence, and also a special place to live.
 Fancy moving to move to this island paradise with its white sandy beaches?
 Here’s an informal guide to help you find your new home.
 From the capital Gustavia to Grand Fonds, there are plenty of charming spots on this French island bathed by the Caribbean Sea.

-Gustavia, the island's capital
+Gustavia, St Barts' capital

-Gustavia, the island’s capital, and main town is located in the west.
-This charming home port, a meeting place for the most stunning yachts during the high season, offers its visitors a picturesque setting: the houses are topped with red roofs that blend in perfectly with the landscape.
+Gustavia, the island’s capital, and main town is located in the west of the island.
+This charming home port , a meeting place for the most stunning yachts during the high and festive season, offers its visitors a picturesque setting: the houses are topped with red roofs that blend in perfectly with the landscape.
 Life here is very lively with a host of cafes and restaurants offering a high quality culinary experience.
+Commercial activity revolves around luxury boutiques, such as Louis Vuitton, Hermes, Cartier to name a few, a shopping paradise for tourists.
+Under the Caribbean sun, the mood is always fine : just head to the marina to feel the pulse!

-The capital of St Barts has a beautiful historical heritage, including Fort Gustav, Fort Karl, the Swedish Bell Tower, and the Wall House Territorial Museum.
-Shell Beach is located a stone’s throw from the centre of the capital and is covered in magnificent shells, a perfect spot for sunset
+The capital of St Barts has a beautiful historical heritage , including Fort Gustav, Fort Karl, the Swedish Bell Tower, and the Wall House Territorial Museum.

+Shell Beach is located a stone’s throw from the centre of the capital and is covered in magnificent shells, a perfect spot for sunset !
 Gustavia has the highest building density on the island, with a building right of 100% of the land area.

-Gustavia from above-1
+Gustavia St Barth from above

 Flamands

-Head to the north of the island to discover the largest beach in St Barths, right next to the village of Les Flamands.
-A charming and picturesque rural village, it attracts tourists as well as beach lovers and lovers of authenticity, and the LVMH group has built a 5-star luxury hotel here for good reason.
+Head to the north of the island to discover the largest beach in St Barths , right next to the village of Flamands.
+This scenic village draws in tourists, beach enthusiasts, and those seeking authenticity.
+The LVMH group has bought a 5-star luxury hotel here for good reason.
+Indeed, near the Cheval Blanc hotel, superb properties have been built along the beach, each having direct access to the sea !

 Nouveau call-to-action